eladcon/vscode-extension/README.md

 1. An active Rollout.io account
 2. Obtain API Token from the dashboard (under App Settings -> Integrations)

+## Installation
+1. Install the extension
+2. Update the `conf.rollout.apiToken` with your API Token

 ## Extension Settings

 * `conf.rollout.apiToken`: API Token from the dashboard